Only in Salzburg for a couple of days? That’s great! Here’s my itinerary for 2 days in Salzburg with some of the best things to see & do in the city!

 Are you only in Salzburg for a couple of days?
 Then this is the blog post for you!
 In this post I’ll show you how to have the perfect 2 days in Salzburg featuring some of the best things to see & do in the city.

 This is the Salzburg itinerary I’ve followed myself so I know all of this is possible in just 48 hours.
 Make sure you read on as I feature a couple of unique places to visit too.

-Salzburg.
-Birthplace of Mozart.
+What can I say about Salzburg?
+It’s the birthplace of Mozart.
 Home to the Sound of Music.
 And a place that has truly captured the magic of Austria.
-What can I say, I really love Salzburg.
+I don’t know if you can tell yet but I really love Salzburg.

 A city that’s surrounded by mountains and forests with a river running through the middle, Salzburg is certainly beautiful.
-For me though, it’s all about the amazing architecture everywhere that really makes the city.
+For me though, it’s all about the amazing architecture everywhere that really makes the city what it is.